 It’s frustrating to send in a job application and not hear back from the company.
-What can you do?
-Well, you basically have two options: continue waiting, or send a follow-up letter.
+When that happens, you have two options as an applicant: continue waiting or send a follow-up letter.

-Below, you’ll find tips on sending a follow-up letter that strikes that perfect balance, plus a sample and template to help you write your own persuasive message.
+Get tips on how to send a follow-up letter that strikes that perfect balance below, plus review a sample note and template to help you write your own persuasive message.

 Be polite.
 Avoid accusing the employer of forgetting your application or ignoring you.
-Assume the best – that they are simply very busy and have not yet had time to read your application or respond to you.
+Assume the best—that the hiring manager is simply busy and has not yet had time to read your application or respond to you.
 Be extremely polite throughout the letter.

 Reinforce your skills (briefly).
-While your letter should be short, you should briefly reiterate one or two things that make you stand out as a job candidate.
-Emphasize why you are right for the job, and/or the company.
+While your letter should be short, it's a good idea to briefly reiterate one or two things that make you stand out as a candidate.
+Emphasize why you are right for the job and/or the company.

 Carefully edit and proofread your letter.
 This letter is a chance for you to make a first (or second) impression on the employer.
-Make sure it is professional and polished, and in proper business letter format.
+Make sure it is professional and polished and in proper business letter format.
 Read through the letter carefully before sending it.
 Triple-check for typos (and in particular, make sure to spell the recipient's name, and the company's name, correctly).

 Follow up again.
 If another week or so passes after sending your letter and you still haven’t heard back, you can send another.
 At that point, you might also follow up in a different way, such as a phone call or email, if you sent a letter the first time.

 Use the sample letter below as a template for your own letter.
 Be sure to personalize the letter to fit the particular job and company.